TELEPHONE No. 221

 The question is often asked why the Post Office did not purchase the Bakelite 200-type wall telephones made by Siemens Brothers and ATE.
-One can only presume that adequate stocks of the Tele.
-121 were on hand and most subscribers needing wall telephones were satisfied with a Tele.
-121. Later on, during the war, it became more expedient to convert 121's to 221's than buy in new instruments that were by then already obsolescent (the BPO did buy in a 300-type wall telephone) - possibly due to war time shortages and a presumption to re-cycle and re-use.
+One can only presume that adequate stocks of the Telephone No. 121 were on hand and most subscribers needing wall telephones were satisfied with a Telephone No. 121.
+Later on, during the war, it became more expedient to convert Telephone No. 121's to Telephone No. 221's than buy in new instruments that were by then already obsolescent (the BPO did buy in a 300-type wall telephone) - possibly due to war time shortages and a presumption to re-cycle and re-use.

-The modification from Tele.
-121 to 221 involved adding an induction coil (Transformer No. 35A), rearranging the wiring and also stopping up mounting holes for the original transmitter and fitting a Telephone No. 184 as the handset.
-Examples have also been seen that were constructed new as a Tele.
-221. The Tele.
-251 is a local battery version (also used on long CB and auto lines, with an optional dial) and is even less common than the 221.
+The modification from Telephone No. 121 to Telephone No. 221 involved adding an induction coil (Transformer No. 35A), rearranging the wiring, stopping up mounting holes for the original transmitter and fitting a Telephone No. 184 as the handset.
+Examples have also been seen that were constructed new as a Telephone No. 221.
+The Telephone No. 251 is a local battery version (also used on long CB and auto lines, with an optional dial) and is even less common than the Telephone No. 221.

-In Australia a similar version was called a Type 237AW; this used the a No. 164 handset instead of the No. 184 of the Tele.
-221).
+In Australia a similar version was called a Type 237AW; this used the a Telephone No. 164 handset instead of the Telephone No. 184 of the Telephone No. 221).
 Examples seen were made in the PMG Workshops from recovered bell boxes and the dials were mounted in the centre of the box.
 An Engineering Instruction, dated 1942, confirms that the 237AW was made from converted bell boxes, indicating they were a wartime expedient but it is possible that they were being made earlier in the 1930's when new equipment purchases were limited by the Depression.

-Manufactured by: Post Office Factories Division (in all likelihood).
+Manufactured by: GPO Factories Division (in all likelihood).
 Telephones with a similar handset hook, but with polished wooden cases and for local battery operation, were supplied for railway use by Ericsson Telephones Ltd.

 Users: Seen only inside telephone exchanges but may have been supplied to private subscribers as well.